robertomatheuss/Spring-data-jpa/README.md

         +Book book
     }

+    Author --o BookAuthor : "many to many"
-    Book --> Author : written by
+    Book --o BookAuthor : "many to many"
-    Book --> Publisher : published by
+    Publisher --> Book : "one to many"
-    Book --> Review : has
+    Book --> Review : "one to one"
 ```